 - A political leader, pursuing a passionate, personal cause.

-According to the idea of transformational leadership, an effective leader is a person who does the following:
+An effective leader is a person who does the following:

-- Creates an inspiring vision of the future.
+- Creates a vision of the future.

 Leadership brings together the skills needed to do these things.
 We'll look at each element in more detail.